alexalemi/blog.alexalemi.com/kl-is-all-you-need.md

 TODO Empirical distribution and finite samples.
 Since we are already on an aside, I'll go on another aside.
 We've just motivated that a useful objective for learning a parametric distribution is to minimize the KL divergence between the true distribution and our parametric distribution, i.e. we should adjust the parameters of our distribution to maximize the likelihood of samples from the true distribution.
 In practice however, we typically only have access to a *finite* number of samples from the true distribution and this introduces a difficulty.
 If we wanted to, we could generate an unbiased estimate of the expected likelihood of our model using a finite number of samples from the true distribution:
 $$ -\left\langle \log q(x|\theta) \right\rangle_p \approx -\frac 1 N \sum_{i=1}^N \log q(x_i|\theta). $$
 Nothing wrong here.
-There is similarly nothing wrong with taking the gradient of this monte carlo estimate to generate an unbiased estimate of the gradient of the true likelihood:
+There is similarly nothing wrong with taking the gradient of this Monte Carlo estimate to generate an unbiased estimate of the gradient of the true likelihood:
 $$ -\nabla_\theta \left\langle \log q(x|\theta) \right\rangle_p \approx -\frac 1 N \sum_{i=1}^N \nabla_\theta \log q(x_i|\theta). $$
 The problem only occurs if we start to *reuse* the same samples.
-These monte carlo estimates are only *unbiased* estimates of the true expectation if the samples are independent.
+These Monte Carlo estimates are only *unbiased* estimates of the true expectation if the samples are independent.
 If we start to take multiple gradient steps with overlapping samples we start to introduce some bias.
 Taken to the extreme, if we simply maximize the *empirical* likelihood on a fixed set of finite samples:
 $$ \sum_{i=1}^N \log q(x_i|\theta), $$
-We are no longer minimizing the KL divergence between the *true* distribution $p(x)$ and our parametric distribution $q(x|\theta)$, instead we are minimizing the KL divergence between the *empirical* distribution $\hat p$ and our parametric distribuiton $q(x|\theta)$:
+We are no longer minimizing the KL divergence between the *true* distribution $p(x)$ and our parametric distribution $q(x|\theta)$, instead we are minimizing the KL divergence between the *empirical* distribution $\hat p$ and our parametric distribution $q(x|\theta)$:
 $$ \hat p \equiv \frac 1 N \sum_{i=1}^N \delta(x - x_i). $$
 If we had a very large number of samples, this empirical estimate would be pretty close to our true $\hat p \sim p$, but with finite samples it is always a distinct distribution from the true.
 If we minimize the empirical risk, or maximize the empirical likelihood what we are really doing is getting our parametric distribution to be as indistinguishable as possible from the empirical distribution.
 This is equivalent to saying we should match sampling with replacement from our training set.
-This is really where all of the issues of overfitting come from.
+This is really where all of the issues of over-fitting come from.
 The degree to which matching the empirical distribution rather than the true distribution is a problem depends on how little data we have (relative to its sort of extent or coverage) and how flexible our parametric model is (the degree to which it can memorize the data we show it and nothing else).
 In the context of classical machine learning this is where *regularization* comes to bear, we typically add some additional terms to our objective beyond just the empirical likelihood to attempt to get our learned model to better approximate the true distribution rather than the empirical.

 I want to acknowledge that this is a problem, but in the context of the current discussion I want to point out that this *isn't* a problem with our *objective*.
 It is a good idea to try to minimize the KL divergence between the true distribution and our parametric model.
 After we decide on this objective, unfortunately, there are practical issues we have to consider about how to target this objective tractably and accurately.